msam-dev/PortfolioWebsiteV2/ProjectDetails.md

 ## Technical details
 For the initial idea mock-ups and design prototypes I used **Figma**.\
-For development of the website I used the **React** JavaScript framework inside of the Visual Studio Code editor.\
+The website itself is written in React and vanilla CSS.\
-For hosting the website, I used **GitHub Pages** with a custom domain name.
+For website hosting I used **GitHub Pages** with a custom domin name.

 ## Challenges
 As is standard with front end development, a lot of tweaking was required in order to get the page design exactly as I wanted for all different screen dimensions as the website is intended to be fully responsive.

 Once the website was initially deployed, I ran into an issue with React client-side routing.
 The issue was the website would throw a 404 error if you refresh any page or try to search an exact page URL even if the page exists.
-After a lot of testing and research I found multiple different approaches to solve the problem.
-I found [this GitHub repo] (https://github.com/rafgraph/spa-github-pages) which provides a good solution that fit my use case well.
+After some research I found [this GitHub repo] (https://github.com/rafgraph/spa-github-pages) which provides a good solution that fit my use case well.

 If you have any questions contact me here [msam.dev/contact](https://msam.dev/contact).